github/docs/content/account-and-profile/setting-up-and-managing-your-github-profile/managing-contribution-settings-on-your-profile/why-are-my-contributions-not-showing-up-on-my-profile.md

 Issues, pull requests, and discussions will appear on your contribution graph if they were opened in a standalone repository, not a fork.

+Note that we limit the number of these items when displaying the contribution graph.
+If you've reached the limit, not all of your contribution might be accounted for.

 ### Commits

 Commits will appear on your contributions graph if they meet **all** of the following conditions: